Respiratory Rate in Children – What’s Normal and What’s Not?

 1. Obstruction – The respiratory rate for infants occasionally shows increased rates, but this is a mild condition.
 The cause is often a slight drop in temperature or small obstruction in the airway.
 It involves a blockage of the airway, often due to the relaxation of the soft tissues in the throat.

-2. Overdosage – Certain narcotics prescribed to children for pain management produces counter effects when given in overdose.
+2. Overdosage – Certain narcotics prescribed to children for pain management produce counter effects when given in overdose and may lead to low respiration rate (7).
 A fall in respiratory rate can eventually lead to respiratory depression.

 3. Brain injury – As the lungs and brain work synonymously to achieve normal rates, an injury in the brain could lead to decreased activity of the lungs.